-During the third quarter of fiscal 2011, we formed a joint venture with The Camuto Group that will operate footwear and accessory retail outlet stores under the name "Vince Camuto."
-The Camuto Group will provide product for the new store concept and will merchandise the stores.
-Through our Wilsons team, we will provide the infrastructure and expertise for operation of the stores, including real estate, distribution, information systems, finance and administration.
-Both companies will share equally in the capital costs of the joint venture.
-We opened our first Vince Camuto retail outlet store in April 2011 and expect to open a total of approximately 10 Vince Camuto outlet stores in fiscal 2012.
+During the third quarter of fiscal 2011, we formed a joint venture with The Camuto Group to operate footwear and accessory outlet stores under the name "Vince Camuto."
+The Camuto Group provides product and merchandises the stores.
+Through our Wilsons team, we provide the infrastructure and expertise for operation of the stores, including real estate, distribution, information systems, finance and administration.
+Both companies share equally in the capital costs of the joint venture.
+We opened our first Vince Camuto outlet store in April 2011 and, as of August 31, 2011, 10 of these stores were in operation.
+We expect to have 11 Vince Camuto stores in operation by year end.
 We are accounting for this joint venture under the equity method.